Volunteering with Elephants in Thailand

 There are many amazing things to do in Thailand, however, my favorite was volunteering with Elephants!
 It is probably one of the more popular activities to do when visiting Chiang Mai, and I totally get why.
 In Thailand, volunteering with Elephants is really a once-in-a-lifetime experience.

 In this post, I will share which company we chose, why an ethical company is essential, what to bring, and our overall experience of volunteering with Elephants in Thailand!

 Disclaimer: This post contains affiliate links.
 I may earn a small commission at no cost to you.
 Disclosure.

 TABLE OF CONTENTS

 In Thailand, elephants bring in high tourism volumes, so naturally, there were many companies to choose from.
-Everything from riding elephants, seeing them do tricks and more.
+Everything from riding elephants to seeing them do tricks and more.
 This is where we wanted to put in a lot of research to make sure we were choosing an ethical company.
 Before getting much further, I am going to ask you to NOT choose a company that offers to ride elephants.

 Choosing an Ethical Company

 Next, we took a short hike to a different group of elephants.
-By moving around, it gives the elephants a break from too much interaction.
+By moving around it gives the elephants a break from too much interaction.
 We made our way around two more sets of elephants while getting lots of information from the staff.
-We could really tell they loved and cared for these elephants!
+We could really tell the staff cared about the elephants.